dominique-vassard/ecto_neo4j/README.md

 EctoNeo4j is designed to ease the use of Neo4j in elixir and provides an adapter for Ecto.
 It allows to works with `schema` and to use the classic `Ecto.Repo` functions.

-BUT, as `Ecto.Schema` is relational-database oriented and Neo4j is a graph database, there is some limitations:
+Kepp in mind that `Ecto.Schema` is relational-database oriented, then some graph-specific operations have to be emulated with the Ecto terms, especially
-`join`, `assoc`, `preload` related features are not available in Neo4j because they don't make sense in graph model.
+`join`, `assoc`, `preload`.

 ## Installation
 Add `ecto` and `ecto_neo4j` to your dependencies: